Purchase products

 Says the LORD of hosts.

-Again we see the importance of the Temple.
+Again we see the importance of the temple.
 The LORD Almighty (God) is telling us that the LORD (Christ) that you are seeking will come to His temple.
-This by definition means that the Jewish temple must still be standing.
+This means that the Jewish temple must still be standing.
 If He is going to come to His temple, then it had sure better be standing.
 As you will see in chapter 9, the clock was quickly counting down on the existence of the temple.
 In less than 40 years the second temple would not be standing, and as Jesus had predicted, there would not even be one stone on top of another.
 The window of opportunity for the Lord to return to his temple was less then 40 years out of the last 2,000 years.

 Model of 2nd Temple

-Let’s consider the weight of 1 in 1,000, which I gave for predicting the odds against this prophecy coming to pass.
+Let’s consider the weighting of 1 in 1,000, which I gave for predicting the odds against this prophecy coming to pass.
 Is that reasonable?
 First, we must consider that a messenger must come first to prepare the way for Him.
-This was fulfilled in John the Baptist through his work out in the desert.
+This was fulfilled in John the Baptist through his work baptizing out in the desert.
 He told us his role as a messenger sent ahead of him.

 John 3:28 “You yourselves must bear witness, that I said, ‘I am not the Christ,’ but, ‘I have been sent before Him.’”